 Use these strategies and, like Scranton and her husband, you can enjoy reaping the rewards together.
 “We take at least one international trip per year, first class, using miles,” she says.

-Avoid pitfalls when racking
+Avoid pitfalls when racking up rewards together

 While chasing rewards with your significant other, it’s important to make sure the effort doesn’t backfire and end up putting strain on either of your credit scores or your budget by costing you too much in fees.